Countess-of-Chester-Hospital-NHS-FT/Streamlit-Template-3/README.md

 * app - contains all app pages

-In order to run the app, in the terminal move into the app (using cd app) and use `streamlit run launch.py` (where filename is the page you want to run).
+In order to run the app, in the terminal move into the app folder (using `cd app`) and use `streamlit run launch.py`.

+In order to run the app locally, create a conda environment using environment.yml In order to deploy on streamlit community cloud (only for apps with no sensitive or personal information) the requirements.txt file contains the environment.

 ### Built with
-Captured in requirements.txt file
+Captured in requirements.txt and environment.yml files

 ### Contributing
 Contributions and identification of issues are welcomed.